-We’re almost through the first quarter and if you want to transition to a Tech Career in 2021, it’s time to get started.
+If you want to transition to a Tech Career this year, it’s time to get started.

 Ok, maybe two zip codes over.
 But, you get my point.